What Should You Do With Your Tax Refund?

 7. Add to Your Emergency Fund

-Have you ever heard the saying: when it rains it pours?
-The person who said this was probably talking about financial emergencies.
 There are many instances where you feel like you can’t catch a break.
-The roof on your home starts to leak, the car needs repairs and your pet needs emergency surgery.
+The roof on your home starts to leak, the car needs repairs, and your pet needs emergency surgery.
 Unless you have savings to pay for all of these events, you’ll have to go into debt to pay for them.
 This can cause a lot of financial and emotional stress.

 All of this could have simply been avoided by saving an emergency fund ahead of time.